-Inorganic refuse collection will begin in May 2017.
+Inorganic rubbish collection will begin in May 2018.

-Only properties that have refuse and recycling picked up weekly by Waikato District Council are entitled to the kerbside inorganic collection.
+Only properties that have rubbish and recycling picked up weekly by Waikato District Council are entitled to the kerbside inorganic collection.

 The service is a familiar one for people living in the central/southern areas of the Waikato district, but it is new to those in the northern area of our district.